GRAPHIC-Take Five: POTUS, virus, market ruckus

 EM currencies year-to-datehttps://tmsnrt.rs/3ikVJ6p

-(Reporting by Sujata Rao, Yoruk Bahceli, Pamela Barbaglia, Karin Strohecker, Megan Davies and Stephen Culp in London; editing by Larry King)
+(Reporting by Sujata Rao, Yoruk Bahceli, Pamela Barbaglia, Karin Strohecker in London; Megan Davies and Stephen Culp in New York; editing by Larry King)

 ((sujata.rao@thomsonreuters.com ; +44 207 542 6176/020 7536 7473/44 7990567646))